Oliver Hudson Credits WWHL with Helping Him Reconnect with His Estranged Father Bill Hudson

 Want to keep up on the latest from PEOPLE?
 Sign up for our daily newsletter to get our best stories of the day delivered straight to your inbox.

-Back in March, Oliver opened up about his relationship with Bill on Larry King Live, explaining that a controversial Instagram post he made in 2015 first caused his father to reach out.
+Back in March, Oliver opened up about his relationship with Bill on Larry King Now, explaining that a controversial Instagram post he made in 2015 first caused his father to reach out.

 “There was an incident that happened via my Instagram,” he explained.
 “I had posted something that was darkly comedic and it blew up into something, and actually it helped us with our relationship.
-So now we’re kind of keeping in touch.”
+So now we’re kind of keeping in touch.”la

 The Instagram in question was an old photo of Oliver with his sister Kate Hudson, 39, and Bill, 68, posted on Father’s Day with the caption, “Happy Abandonment Day.”